 Probably the most broadcast film ever made about Jim with lots of archive footage and interviews.
 Not sure if this has ever been available to buy from Mark Stewart Productions.
 YouTube LINK to Jim Clark The Quiet Champion Special

 Jim Clark - The Legend Lives On.
-A rather unfortunate misspelling, but who am I to criticise (criticize).
+A rather unfortunate misspelling on the cover.

 Distributed by Fastforward Music Ltd. SIGNDVD023